 - Median Salary: $61,100

-The University of Maryland University College offers an online Bachelor of Science in Legal Studies.
+The University of Maryland Global Campus offers an online Bachelor of Science in Legal Studies.
 Admission into this program does not require students to take the SAT or ACT, but applicants must have successfully completed either high school or the GED.
 The overall program requires 120 credit hours, with 33 of those credits focusing on legal studies and at least 13 credits of minor studies or electives.
 After completing the online program, students will be ready to apply to law school or enter the legal field via other professions.

 - Annual Tuition: $9,000